We continiously work with numerous international journalists, media experts and trainers.

 Denys BihusDeniz Bigus is a Ukrainian journalist who works as an author and anchorman for the weekly investigative TV show “Nashi Groshi - Our Money”.
 He specializes in investigating public procurements, state corruption, connections between government and business, and illegal assets of former officials.
 He is also the initiator of several crowd-sourcing projects such as GarnaHata (research on the ownership of real estate) and Declarations (digitization and analysis of assets declaration).

-Werner EggertWerner is the Founding Director of Interlink, and also works as a media consultant and journalism trainer for various institutions in Germany and abroad.
+Werner EggertWerner is the Founding Director of Interlink Academy in Hamburg, and he also works as a media consultant and journalism trainer for various institutions in Germany and abroad.
 Werner has been active in international media development for more than twenty years.
-He has recently established several e-learning projects for Deutsche Welle Akademie, and from 2010 to 2014 was at the helm of Bertelsmann's innovative Intajour project.
-Earlier, he was the Editor-in Chief of the Educational Television and Radio Channel TIDE in Hamburg, and worked as a Senior Project Manager at the International Institute for Journalism (now part of GIZ) in Berlin.
-In the 1990s, Eggert worked for several years as a coach and consultant for the Namibian Broadcasting Corporation in Windhoek.
-Werner began his career as a journalist working for several media organizations in Germany.
+He was at the helm of Bertelsmann's innovative Intajour blended learning project.
+Earlier, Werner was the Editor-in Chief of the Educational Television and Radio Channel TIDE in Hamburg, and worked as a Senior Project Manager at the International Institute for Journalism (now part of GIZ) in Berlin.
+Eggert worked for several years as a trainer and coach for the Namibian Broadcasting Corporation in Windhoek and as a media consultant in Yangon/Myanmar.
+Werner began his career as a journalist working for several print and broadcasting media.
+In the 1990s, he headed the first online desk for economic news in Germany.

-Christina ElmerChristina Elmer works as a data and science journalist at Spiegel Online.
-She specializes in finding information on the Deep Web by digging deep into Internet platforms, chat rooms and databases.
+Christina ElmerChristina Elmer works for Spiegel Online and is a member of the editorial board.
+Christina is specialized in data and science journalism.
 Before joining Spiegel Online in May 2013, she worked at Stern magazine, where she examined hacked Nazi files and Wikileaks-data.
 Until 2011, Elmer worked as a research trainer and editor for the German press agency dpa.
 She was part of the team that set up Germany’s first department for data journalism and computer-as¬sisted reporting, also at dpa.
 Elmer’s special interest is science.
 In 2007, she won an award for a feature on ecological problems that was published in a national newspaper, the Frankfurter Allgemeine Sonntagszeitung.

 Dan GillmorDan Gillmor, an internationally recognized author and leader in new media and citizen-based journalism, is professor of practice in media literacy at the Arizona State University.
 Gillmor joined the San Jose Mercury News in 1994, writing a widely read column and blog that chronicled the dot-com revolution in Silicon Valley, and technology’s wider impact on policy and society.
 His blog is believed to have been the first by a journalist for a mainstream journalism organization.
 He is the author of “We the Media: Grassroots Journalism by the People, for the People,” and “Mediactive”, books on citizen journalism that are widely recognized as the first to explain how the collision of journalism and technology has democratized the creation of and access to media, and why it matters.
 He has been an early-stage investor in several new media startups including Silicon Valley-based Wikia Inc., founded by Wikipedia founder Jimmy Wales, and Seesmic, an online video company.
 He also co-founded and continues to advise the Knight-funded Citizen Media Law Project.